Jeanbulambo/javascript-best-practics/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give me a ⭐️ if you like this project!

 ## Acknowledgments